radj307/307lib/docs/opt3.md

 ## Getting Started

 The opt3 library revolves around the `ArgManager` *(`arg_manager`)* class, which provides a comprehensive set of functions specifically designed to handle command-line arguments effectively.
+Documentation on these functions can be found [here](https://radj307.github.io/307lib/html/structopt3_1_1arg__container.html).
 Creating a new `ArgManager` instance is simple, and only *requires* the argument count `argc` and argument array `argv` from your `main()` function.
 ```cpp
 #include <opt3.hpp>